iptracej-education/iptracej-education/README.md

 ## Hi there 👋

-This is the main repository for my source codes and project work from the Georgia Tech Graduate Programs.
+This is the main repository for my source codes and project works.
 Through this collection, you can gain insight into the topics I explored and studied during my academic and personal endeavors in data science.
 I am sharing my portfolio here, including content from both private and public online and in-person classes.
 Please note that some repositories are private and cannot be shared.
 Feel free to reach out if you have any questions.

 <!--
 **iptracej-education/iptracej-education** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.